thinkshout/thinkshout/blog/_posts/2009-11-03-textmate-and-drupal.md

 permalink: blog/2009/11/sean/textmate-and-drupal
 tags:
 - Drupal

+short: We're proud to announce that we have new digs in a cool new sustainable industries incubator in the heart of downtown Portland, called the Dekum Beehive.
+Currently, we're pretty busy moving in, but we did take some time this morning to take some pictures of the new space.
+Check us out on Flickr and stay tuned to hear more about our rooftop office warming party in two weeks!
+author: sean
 ---
 <p>This summer I joined the dark side...I moved away from using an Ubuntu laptop to a MacBook.
 More recently, I switched code editors from Komodo Edit to TextMate.</p>
 <p>As a Drupal developer, I can't recommend TextMate enough.
 The <a href="http://drupal.org/project/textmate" target="_blank">Drupal PHP bundle</a> for Textmate is great.
 Auto-completion of Drupal hooks saves me considerable time.</p>